in

 If the urge arises while showering, she suggests ignoring it and waiting until you are out of the shower to use the toilet.

-While these warnings from medical professionals are intended to promote better urinary health, many people remain steadfast in their defence of the habit.
+While these warnings from medical professionals are intended to promote better urinary health, many people remain steadfast in their defense of the habit.

 Some argue that they are trying to save water or question the impact of urinating in other situations without running water.